api3dao/vitepress-docs/docs/reference/dapis/understand/managed.md

 # {{$frontmatter.title}}

-Managed dAPIs are sourced directly from mulitple [first-party](/explore/airnode/why-first-party-oracles.html) data providers running an [Airnode](/reference/airnode/latest/understand/) and aggregated using Airnode's signed data.
-The gas costs and avaibality of Managed dAPIs is managed by the dAPI team within [API3 DAO](/explore/dao-members/).
+Managed dAPIs are sourced directly from multiple [first-party](/explore/airnode/why-first-party-oracles.html) data providers running an [Airnode](/reference/airnode/latest/understand/) and aggregated using Airnode's signed data.
+The gas costs and availability of managed dAPIs is managed by the dAPI team within [API3 DAO](/explore/dao-members/).

 ## How it works